estuary/flow/site/docs/reference/working-logs-stats.md

 You can materialize your `logs` or `stats` collections to an external system.
 This is typically the preferred method if you’d like to continuously work with or monitor logs or statistics.
-It's easiest to materialize the whole collection, but you can use a [partition selector](../../concepts/materialization/#partition-selectors) to only materialize specific tasks, as the `logs` and `stats` collections are partitioned on tasks.
+You can materialize the logs or statistics for all tasks, or select a subset of tasks using a [partition selector](../../concepts/materialization/#partition-selectors) (the `logs` and `stats` collections are partitioned on tasks).

 :::caution
 Be sure to add a partition selector to exclude the logs and statistics of the materialization